Lourdes R. Padilla, Secretary, Maryland Department of Human Services

-Secretary Padilla leads a $2.6 billion agency with 6,500 employees serving more than 1 million Marylanders across the state.
-She has more than 28 years of experience in the human services field.
-Prior to her role as Secretary of DHS, she served as the Deputy Secretary for Income Maintenance at the Pennsylvania Department of Human Services, where she oversaw an operating budget of more than $2 billion and operations for five bureaus under the agency, including Child Support Administration, Program Support, and Program Evaluation.
+Prior to her role as Secretary of the Maryland Department of Human Services, she served as the Deputy Secretary for Income Maintenance at the Pennsylvania Department of Human Services, where she oversaw an operating budget of more than $2 billion and operations for five bureaus under the agency, including Child Support Enforcement, Program Support, and Program Evaluation.

 Gregory S. James, Deputy Secretary for Operations